smlbrd/wren-nc-news-api/README.md

 A hosted version of this project is [available online here](https://wren-nc-news.onrender.com/api).

-Clicking the link above will take you to a directory describing the endpoints accepted by the API, along with examples of accepted queries and typical responses.
+The frontend component of this project [can be viewed here](https://github.com/smlbrd/wren-nc-news-frontend/blob/main/README.md)

-**Please be patient, as it can take a minute or two to spin up for the first time!**
+**Please be patient when clicking the links above, as they can take a minute or two to spin up for the first time!**

 _Please note: Your browser may require an extension to format the JSON file to be a little easier to read.
 For Chrome users, [this one](https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en&pli=1) comes highly recommended!_